Ron Lesser: 1960s

 One of Lesser's earliest involvements with the film industry was a movie poster, poster art, and b&w press kit for the 1964 film The Americanization of Emily starring James Garner, Julie Andrews, and James Coburn.
 Two years later, Lesser painted the theatrical poster for the Mauro Bolognini and Mario Monicelli comedy Queens, starring Raquel Welch.

-Lesser was involved with preliminary artwork for the 1967 United Artists theatrical film The Way West (film).
+Lesser was involved with preliminary artwork for the 1967 United Artists theatrical film The Way West.
 Although the painting was never used for the film, Lesser was still paid for his work.
 Also in 1967, Lesser painted movie posters for two comedy films, the Italian Spoof film O.K.
 Connery, released in the U.S. as Operation Kid Brother, and Three Bites of the Apple, a 1967 American romantic comedy.

 In 1968, the Len Deighton novel Only When I Larf was adapted into a Paramount Global film of the same name with Lesser's painted theatrical poster.
-Lesser followed a year later with a painted theatrical film poster for the Paramount Pictures distributed film Paint Your Wagon (film).
+Lesser followed a year later with a painted theatrical film poster for the Paramount Pictures distributed film Paint Your Wagon.

 1970s

 While at his agent's office, Lesser saw artists making sketches for the 1970 Metro-Goldwyn-Mayer film Ryan's Daughter.
 He submitted two paintings to Metro-Goldwyn-Mayer advertising the film and the studio purchased both.
 That same year, Lesser created a print ad art for the Columbia Pictures film There's a Girl in My Soup starring Peter Sellers and Goldie Hawn.

-In 1972, Lesser painted movie posters for the Clint Eastwood film Joe Kidd for Eastwood's Malpaso Productions. and the The Revengers (film), distributed by National General Pictures.
+In 1972, Lesser painted movie posters for the Clint Eastwood film Joe Kidd for Eastwood's Malpaso Productions. and the The Revengers, distributed by National General Pictures.

 1973 was a productive year for Lesser's film artwork.
 He painted two iconic western movie posters, the iconic Clint Eastwood film High Plains Drifter in 1973. and the Metro-Goldwyn-Mayer 1973 film Pat Garrett and Billy the Kid.
 Also the same year, Lesser painted movie posters for the crime film Lady Ice starring Donald Sutherland. and Massacre in Rome, an adaptation of the 1967 Robert Katz novel Death in Rome.

 Lesser painted the theatrical poster for the 1974 20th Century Fox (now 20th Century Studios) film Zardoz.
 The painting was awarded the best movie art of the year from the Art Directors Club of New York.
 That same year, Lesser painted the poster for the French film L'amour a la bouche, released in America as Mannequin.